Haunted mansions, graveyards, and trails — oh my!

 206 New Bern Place, Raleigh; details here

 A small house on the Mordecai grounds, was the home of our 17th president; here, neighbors and property managers have seen a light being held by an invisible hand through the window on the first floor, and some say another is lit simultaneously on the second—then quickly extinguished.

 1001-1099 Wake Forest Rd., Raleigh; details here

-At one point a dairy processing plant, what’s now a Mexican restaurant on Glenwood South has received many reports of paranormal activity from employees over the years, including banging on the wall, ghosts running through the space, laughing and name-calling.
-Last year, paranormal investigators confirmed their suspicions, so now a sign warns patrons that the staff is not entirely responsible for otherworldly goings-on.
+At one point a dairy processing plant, The Creamery Building is currently under redevelopment.
+But for years it was Mexican restaurant called Xoco Raleigh.
+Xoco received many reports of paranormal activity from employees over the years, including banging on the wall, ghosts running through the space, laughing and name-calling.
+In 2018, paranormal investigators confirmed their suspicions, so the restaurants had a sign warning patrons that the staff is not entirely responsible for otherworldly goings-on.

 Historic Oakwood Cemetery

 Inside the 150-year-old Raleigh Cemetery lies the grave of Etta Rebecca White, who died in 1918 after being admitted to Dorothea Dix Hospital.
 Legend says that the carved angel that marks her gravestone follows you with her eyes while you walk through the cemetery.

 This quaint farmhouse was owned by UNC-Chapel Hill’s Horace Williams.
 The former philosophy department chair owned the home until his death in 1940.
 It’s said that people have since heard Williams’ ghost, toilets flushing on their own and rocking chairs rocking with no one in them.
 The home is now open to the public for tours—and maybe even a conversation with Williams.

 610 E Rosemary St, Chapel Hill; details here